Violence in the emergency department is a serious and growing concern, causing significant stress to staff and patients who seek emergency care.

-According to a recent poll of emergency physicians, nearly half (47 percent) report having been physically assaulted while at work, with 51 percent saying that patients also have been physically harmed.
+According to a poll of emergency physicians, nearly half (47 percent) report having been physically assaulted while at work, with 51 percent saying that patients also have been physically harmed.
 The vast majority (80 percent) of emergency physicians say violence in the emergency department harms patient care.

 When violence occurs in an emergency department, patients can be injured or traumatized to the point of leaving without being seen.
 It also can increase wait times and distract emergency staff from focusing on other patients who urgently require a physician's assistance.
 Beyond the immediate physical impacts, the risk of violence increases the difficulty of recruiting and retaining qualified health care professionals and contributes to greater levels of physician burnout.

-That's why the American College of Emergency Physicians (ACEP) and the Emergency Nurses Association (ENA) have joined forces on, No Silence on ED Violence, a joint campaign to stop these attacks and protect emergency department (ED) professionals and patients.
+That's why the American College of Emergency Physicians (ACEP) and the Emergency Nurses Association (ENA) have joined forces on, No Silence on ED Violence, a joint campaign to stop these attacks and protect emergency department professionals and patients.

-There are many factors contributing to the increase in ED and hospital violence, and there is no one-size-fits-all solution.
+There are many factors contributing to the increase in emergency department and hospital violence, and there is no one-size-fits-all solution.
 Employers and hospitals should develop workplace violence prevention and response procedures that address the needs of their particular facilities, staff, contractors, and communities, as those needs, and resources may vary significantly.

 ACEP is working with the U.S. Occupational Safety and Health Administration to seek input from emergency physicians to create federal workplace standards and protections for emergency departments.